 When this is the case, the append wizard displays a message indicating there are no delimited sources and that you can carry on to the next step.

 Delimited sources (i.e. Excel-XLXS, comma-delimited-CSV or tab delimited-TXT) do not contain an inherent dictionary.
 Harmoni determines the best possible match to convert the source variable into Harmoni types, but you have the option to override the automated mapping.
-In this case, the append wizard will open the data type option wizard.
-Learn more about mapping source variables.
+You must define the source before you link it to the primary data source.
+Learn more about defining sources.

 3. Match - select how to match records